DesignedSimplicity/MetaGraffiti/README.md

 Simple classes which represent a set of attributes for an entity

 ### Info
-State classes created from a static factory pattern
+Objects with state created from a static factory pattern

 ## Modules

 ### Geo

-GeoCountryInfo

-GeoRegionInfo

-GeoTimezoneInfo

-GeoDirection - a direction in degrees or radians
+* GeoDirection - a direction in degrees or radians

-GeoDistance - distance between two or more points
+* GeoDistance - distance between two or more points

-GeoHeading - a point and a direction
+* GeoHeading - a point and a direction

-GeoLocation - lat/lon with optional elevation and timestamp
+* GeoLocation - lat/lon with optional elevation and timestamp

-GeoRectangle - a set of points defining a physical region
+* GeoRectangle - a set of points defining a physical region

+* GeoTimezoneInfo - a windows or olson set of time conversion rules (ex: Eastern Standard Time)
+* GeoCountryInfo - static metadata about a world recognized country (ex: United States)
+* GeoRegionInfo - the first level political region within a country (ex: Maryland)

+### Topo

+* TopoGpx
+* TopoKml
+* TopoJson

+### Carto

+* Layer - A group of points related by a type or topic
+* Point - A single geospacial point used by cart objects

+* Mark - A single point with additional metadata not bound to a paticular area

+* Area - An area defined by a perimeter made of points with additional metadata (ex: Yosemite National Park)
+* Place - A single point/radius/bounding box with additional metadata tied directly to an area (ex: Yosemite Valley Visitor Center)

+* Tour - A consolidation of multiple trips (ex: South Island 2018)
+* Trip - A single component of a tour with multiple segments (ex: Gillespeie's Pass)
+* Path - A set of data describing the departure and arrival from a Place or Area (ex: Young Hut to Siberia Hut)
+* Stop - A set of data describing a visit to a Place or Area (ex: Gillespeie Peak)

+__Range, Space, District, Zone, Transit, Trek, Journey, Odessey, Excursion, Expedition, Voyage, Passage, Travel__